DineshDevaraj/dineshdevaraj/README.md

 - I am a polyglot programmer
 - Reinventing the wheel is a good way to learn software
-- Below I have shown my reimplmentations
+- Below I have shown my reinventions

 # Reinventions